 The Flu ends with “U”

-Walgreens – there is quite a few near campus.
+- Walgreens – there are quite a few near the campus.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.

 Typical symptoms students can watch for at the onset of the flu as early detection can be beneficial are: